anthonyharrison/sbomvalidate/README.md

 # SBOMValidate

-The SBOMValidate is a free, open source tool to validate a SBOM (Software Bill of Materials) against the specifications for [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).
+SBOMValidate is a free, open source tool to validate a SBOM (Software Bill of Materials) against the specifications for [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).

 It is intended to be used as part of a continuous integration system to ensure only valid SBOMs are processed.